Georgina Sparks

-Georgina Sparks is a fictional character in the Gossip Girl novel series and a recurring character on the television series of the same name, in which she is portrayed by Michelle Trachtenberg.
+Georgina Sparks is a fictional character in the Gossip Girl novel series and a recurring character on the television series of the same name, in which she was portrayed by Michelle Trachtenberg.

-While the novel series portrays her as a harmless, friendly drug-addicted young girl, the television adaption portrays her as a cruel, manipulative young socialite who creates havoc throughout the show.
+While the novel series portrays her as a harmless, friendly drug-addicted little girl, the television adaptation portrays her as a cruel, manipulative young socialite who creates havoc throughout the show.
 Originally conceived as the series' primary antagonist, by the final season Georgina came into the good graces of the Upper East Side - even becoming a member of their inner circle.

 She is notable for her manipulative machinations and sudden returns throughout the series, and for appearing in all the finales, and most recently the latter half of the fifth season in light of cast members Taylor Momsen and Jessica Szohr departing.
-In the sixth and final season of the show, she appears in 8 of 10 episodes.
+In the sixth season of the show, she appears in eight of ten episodes.
 Georgina also appears in the second season of the HBO Max sequel series.